 Dr. de la Fuente was born and raised in Tallahassee, Florida.
 He enjoys kayaking, snowboarding, and amateur carpentry.

 Sarah Hansen, MD has worked with NSEM since 2005.
-She is the Group’s Quality Assurance Manager, Chairperson for the Quality Assurance Committee, and has recently been appointed Compliance Officer.
+She is the Group’s Quality Assurance Manager, Chairperson for the Quality Assurance Committee, and Compliance Officer.
 During her tenure in these positions, Dr. Hansen has made a significant impact on the Group’s operations.
 Dr. Hansen is a member of the Emergency Department Operations Committee and sits on the PRMCE's Credentials Committee.
 In addition, Dr. Hansen serves as Chairperson of Pacific Northwest Emergency Physicians Risk Management Committee.

 Dr. Hansen was born and raised in the Midwest and earned her Bachelor’s Degree in Psychology from Illinois Wesleyan University in Bloomington, Illinois.
 Dr. Hansen went onto earn a Medical Degree from Rush Medical College in Chicago, Illinois where she also performed an Internship in Internal Medicine at Rush Medical Center.
 Later she went on to complete her Emergency Medicine Residency at Cook County Hospital in Chicago, Illinois.